sudo-kraken/seerr/README.md

 # You can help improve Jellyseerr too!
 Check out our [Contribution Guide](./CONTRIBUTING.md) to get started.

-Our [Code of Conduct](https://github.com/fallenbagel/jellyseerr/blob/develop/CODE_OF_CONDUCT.md) applies to all Seerr community channels.
+# Our [Code of Conduct](https://github.com/fallenbagel/jellyseerr/blob/develop/CODE_OF_CONDUCT.md) applies to all Seerr community channels.

+You can ask questions, share ideas, and more in [GitHub Discussions](https://github.com/seerr-team/seerr/discussions).

+If you would like to chat with other members of our growing community, [join the Seerr Discord server](https://discord.gg/ckbvBtDJgC)!

+Our [Code of Conduct](https://github.com/seerr-team/seerr/blob/develop/CODE_OF_CONDUCT.md) applies to all Seerr community channels.

+> > > > > > > f5f6c637 (refactor: more rename to Seerr)

 ## Contributing

 You can help improve Seerr too!
-Check out our [Contribution Guide](https://github.com/fallenbagel/jellyseerr/blob/develop/CONTRIBUTING.md) to get started.
+Check out our [Contribution Guide](https://github.com/seerr-team/seerr/blob/develop/CONTRIBUTING.md) to get started.

 > > > > > > > e2c3750b (refactor: rename to Seerr)